These rookie RV mistakes can derail your road trip if you let them. Our experts share how to avoid them for a smooth vacation.

 Skipping Maintenance

 Sterilizing your water tank might not be the sexiest task, but Geraci warns that it’s essential.
 “Sterilizing your water tank is an essential maintenance task that can cause big headaches (figuratively and literally) if skipped.”
-She recommends this checklist to stay on top of upkeep.
+She recommends making a checklist to stay on top of upkeep.

 You’ll also want to make sure to seal your roof annually, clean your AC filters, and check your battery health.
 These simple preventive maintenance tasks reduce the risk of costly repairs en-route.